 A lot of us have prescriptions scattered throughout our homes.
 The start of the new year is a great time to take a medication inventory.
 This includes looking at which prescription drugs may need updating and which ones you might no longer need.

-“Many people I talk to have expired medications in their homes,” said Dr. Suzanne Nadra Nouri Havican, a family medicine physician with ThedaCare Physicians-New London.
-“For a number of reasons folks may choose to keep them on hand but it is incredibly important to understand keeping expired medications around can be very dangerous.”
+“Many people I talk to have expired medications in their homes,” says Dr. Suzanne Havican, a family medicine physician with ThedaCare Physicians-New London.
+“For a number of reasons, folks may choose to keep them on hand, but it is incredibly important to understand keeping expired medications around can be very dangerous.”

-“Flushing unused medication down the toilet is a huge no-no as drugs can contaminate the public water supply,” Dr. Havican said.
-“Dropping off your unneeded and expired prescriptions at the proper location (as described above) will help protect your family and friends, and our precious regional lakes and rivers.”
+“Flushing unused medication down the toilet is a huge no-no, as drugs can contaminate the public water supply,” Dr. Havican says.
+“Dropping off your unneeded and expired prescriptions at the proper location will help protect your family and friends as well as our precious regional lakes and rivers.”